 In rural Cambodia, backyard fish farms answer food insecurity

-In the past, when he needed fish to feed his family, Say Sorn used to cast a net in the canal of his village, in the Siem Reap Province in northwestern Cambodia.
+In the past, when he needed fish for his wife to cook, Say Sorn used to cast a net in the canal of his village, in the Siem Reap Province in northwestern Cambodia.
 These days he can just get it right from his backyard, currently occupied by a giant water filtration tank, hatching containers, and 12 fish ponds holding altogether about three tons of fish.

 Say Sorn ventured on this project six years ago, when he noticed fish stock dwindling in the Cambodian river systems.
 The reasons, he thinks, are the increase in the country’s population and illegal methods used by many fishermen.